-Friends arrived from the QEII, nephew Mark arrived to work for a couple of weeks, more friends arrived, and we shared London with all.
-Mike was in the US for two weeks before we’re off to Tuscany and Rome, but then I’m just AT HOME while Mike travels.
-We have definitely fixed a trip to South Africa in January as a celebration after the job here ends.
-Mike will take off until April 1 to move back; it will be nice to see our piano again!
+Friends arrived from the QEII, nephew Mark arrived to work for a couple of weeks, more friends arrived,so we shared London with all.
+Mike was in the US for two weeks before we’re off to Tuscany and Rome, but I’ll be just AT HOME while Mike travels.
+We have definitely fixed a trip to South Africa in January as a celebration when the job here ends.
+Mike will take off until April 1 to move back; it will be nice to see our Austin piano again!

 My grands are playing every sport, but in Georgia, Amanda refuses to play soccer in front of people.
 Only at practice.
 She reports kindergarten is harder than nursery school because you have homework and must sound out your letters.
 Niece Meg sent photos from Nepal showing her work and travel.
 Looks like the National Geographic, with swirling golds, reds and pinks, smiling babies, and monks’ umbrellas!
 My brothers are dealing with serious health issues.
 My sister Kathy died six years ago, and our family emails marking Sept.
 23 have underscored how meaningful is the connection of the love we all share.
 In a world where shallow celebrity and bitter rancor make headlines, love strengthens and binds us reminding us what really matters.

-Daylight Savings Time ends, a week earlier than in America, and the pavement and streets are filling with leaves: cherry trees at my kitchen window still offer camouflage from flats across the way, but the Virginia Creeper on the roof is bare.
-It turned brilliant red before I left for Italy.
+Daylight Savings Time ends, a week earlier than in America, and the pavement and streets are filling with leaves: cherry trees at my kitchen window still offer camouflage from flats across the way, but the Virginia Creeper on the roof is bare: it turned brilliant red before I left for Italy, then disappeared.
 The tomatoes are done, and I'll harvest the few green survivors.

 On his last sunny Sunday morn, we walked across the park with dad Mike to meet his friend, then visited the Museum of Natural History, one of the most visited sites in London.
 There are dinosaurs, earthquakes, stuffed animals, some quite old but in great condition, skeletons of many species, and a big cafeteria in the basement permits, even encourages, picnics.
 It’s very family friendly, and was filled with enthusiastic children.
 Looking at the birds’ legs and feet, we heard, “Blimey!
 If you think THAT’S disgusting, look at THIS!” and the like.
 Admission is free except for special exhibits.